gitandy/HamCC/README.md

 For CW the last digit can also be an `a` for aurora, `s` for scatter or alike (see [R-S-T System](https://en.wikipedia.org/wiki/R-S-T_system) on Wikipedia).

-If you only give minutes to time i.e. `23t` the time will be filled with the last hour as if `1823t` was given (assuming last time is something like 18:12 or so).
+If you only give minutes to time e.g. `23t` the time will be filled with the last hour as if `1823t` was given (assuming last time is something like 18:12 or so).
 For partial dates it will be filled in the same manner for each 2 digits missing from left to right.
 So the date `240327d`, `0327d` or `27d` will be filled as if `20240327d` was given.